SomeoddpilotInc/Someoddpilot-Coding-Style/conventions.md

 ### Tabs

 Code MUST use 2 spaces for indenting tabs.
-(Except for PHP which uses a 4 space standard)

 ### Line length